bertramdev/timeseries/README.md

 }
 ```

+The `options` parameter can be used to implement behavior that is specific to a provider.

 The provider must be registered to be available in the service.
 This can be done in BootStrap or the doWithApplicationContext plugin event handler.

 ```java